 Attachment 1: Steam Generator Tube Integrity Issues Requiring Further Evaluation

-Promptly contact the U.S. Nuclear Regulatory Commission’s (NRC’s) Office of Nuclear Reactor Regulation (NRR), Division of (D), upon identification of any of the following situations:
+Promptly contact the U.S. Nuclear Regulatory Commission’s (NRC’s) Office of Nuclear Reactor Regulation (NRR), Division of New and Renewed Licenses (DNLR), upon identification of any of the following situations:

 The selection of tubes to be in situ pressure tested is not consistent with the Electric Power Research Institute’s (EPRI’s) guidance (i.e., the number of tubes to be tested, specific tubes to be tested, or nondestructive examination uncertainty is not consistent with data from EPRI’s examination technique specification sheet or other applicable performance demonstrations).